jmettraux/aac_magic/src/spells.md

 * **Move:** 1 WP, 5 ft
 * **Prolong:** within (level * 10ft), 1 WP, 1 rnd

+Magic revealing floating ball.

 A reveal ball, within its radius, a thread outlines threads left by other casters.
 The colours of those threads is revealed.
 Only the threads within the radius of the ball are outlined by the quartz thread.

 By consuming 1 extra WP, all the threads (quartz and others) are revealed to other weavers.
 Non weavers must succeed a DD 8 WIS / Magic skill check to see.
 The GM may decide that some characters or creatures are thread blind and simply cannot see.

 The ball might be quite smaller than the form of the thread it reveals.
 Blind man and elephant situation.

+## Quartz Flail

+* **Casting Time:** main action
+* **Range:** short (10 feet per WP)
+* **Diameter:** -
+* **Duration:** 1 rnd
+* **Speed:** 80 ft per WP

+Thread breaking thread flail.

+Should the flail threads collide with any other thread weave, the flail might unweave the target.
+The successful spellcasting score + the WP against an INT / Magic skill roll for the original caster (GM, please use 13 by default).

+The flail only collides once.

+An unlucky weaver might flail uselessly at nothing, wasting WPs.

 ## Quartz Pole